iconios/YearlyPlanner_web/README.md

+Problem Statement: Yearly Planner Application

+Managing personal and professional commitments efficiently is a common challenge in today’s fast-paced world.
+Many individuals struggle to organize their schedules, set long-term goals, track progress, and maintain a balance between work, personal life, and self-improvement.
+Traditional planners and digital calendars often lack integrated features for holistic yearly planning, such as goal-setting, habit tracking, and progress visualization, leading to fragmented time management and missed opportunities for growth.

+There is a need for a comprehensive yearly planner application that enables users to:

+Plan and visualize their entire year in one place.

+Set and track personal, professional, and health-related goals.

+Manage recurring events, deadlines, and important milestones.

+Monitor habits and routines to build consistency.

+Receive reminders and insights to stay on track.

+Sync across devices for seamless access.

+The absence of such a tool results in disorganized schedules, unmet goals, and reduced productivity.
+A user-friendly yearly planner application would empower individuals to take control of their time, improve accountability, and achieve long-term success.

+Objective:
+Develop an intuitive and feature-rich yearly planner application that helps users efficiently organize, track, and optimize their year for enhanced productivity and personal growth.

+Key Requirements:

+Yearly, monthly, weekly, and daily planning views.

+Goal-setting and progress-tracking features.

+Habit-tracking and reminder systems.

+Cross-platform synchronization (mobile, web, desktop).

+Customizable themes and export options.

+Data insights and performance analytics.

+By addressing these needs, the application will provide a structured and motivating way for users to manage their time effectively throughout the year.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.